 ‘And it’s cold.’

-I doubted she was a swimmer.
-She was wearing a dress.
-We both sat on the sand, freezing cold.
-She was shivering and her lips were turning blue.
-I gave her my hoodie.
-She wrapped it around herself.
+We both sat on the hard, wet sand, freezing cold.
+She was shivering and her lips were blue.
+I gave her my hoodie, and she wrapped it around herself.

-‘You probably should just wait until it gets warmer,’ I said.
 ‘Do you normally go out in the water when it’s like this?’
+I said.
+‘You probably should have waited until it gets warm.’

 ‘Not often, no.’